 Procedure

-Performance testing results are obtained in a test environment and are only for reference.
-In the real production environment, the performance of cloud disks may vary due to factors such as the network environment and concurrency access.
+Performance test results are obtained in a test environment and are only for reference.
+In a production environment, the performance of cloud disks may vary due to factors such as the network environment and concurrency access.

 Connect to an ECS instance.